instant-markdown/vim-instant-markdown/README.md

   - `[sudo] npm -g install instant-markdown-d` or, for the pre-release version:
   - `[sudo] npm -g install instant-markdown-d@next`

-  alternatively:
+  or the following command for the Python mini-server (which also requires [pandoc][pandoc] to render markdown):

   - `pip install --user smdv`

-  for the Python mini-server.

 * Add the following to your `.vimrc`, depending on the plugin manager of your
   choice: